2/12/2019

 Vice President of Finance and Investments

-Yeah.
 Correct.
-Your math is correct in the blended cap rate of what's remaining.
-So I think you'll be, from a quality perspective, from a sales cap rate perspective, it will fit again in that bucket of higher quality assets just don't fit into our long-term strategy.
+Your math is correct on the blended cap rate of what's remaining.
+So I think you'll be, from a quality perspective, from a sales cap rate perspective, it will fit, again, in that bucket of higher quality assets just don't fit into necessarily our long-term strategy.

 speaker

 Jordan, we're not definitely disputing your math.
-We can only tell you that the demand for healthcare assets, both in senior housing and medical office, is extremely robust.
-Particularly in senior housing, we have seen medical office cap rates have come up from the troughs of 2017.
-But in senior housing, there's an absolute bidding friendly from institutional investors.
-Everybody's people are seeing where the demand curve is going and there's a huge demand for these assets.
-So we obviously like to recycle our portfolio and our balance sheet over a period of time.
+We can only tell you that the demand for health care assets both in senior housing and medical office is extremely robust particularly in senior housing we have seen medical office cap rates have come up from the troughs of 2017 but in senior housing there's an absolute bidding frenzy from institutional investors you know everybody's people are seeing where the demand growth curve is going and there's a huge demand for these assets so we've obviously like to recycle our portfolio and our balance sheet over a period of time.
 So that's what we're doing.

 speaker